 Families looking for a wide variety of activities will find San Antonio to be the ideal vacation destination in Texas.
 With its iconic RiverWalk, Six Flags, SeaWorld, San Antonio Zoo, and several museums and amusement parks, San Antonio is a city that offers something for everyone.
 It is also more beautiful than Austin and better suited for those looking for a quieter getaway.
 In comparison, Austin is one of the healthiest, richest, best-educated, expensive, and most progressive cities in Texas.

-One has a city center defined largely by glass and steel; the other has limestone and stucco buildings in the colonial Renaissance style.
-Austin clearly wins the “crowded” trophy with a population density more than double that of San Antonio.
-San Antonio has a low season between November and April, when tourist density is low and you can find places to stay at lower prices.
+On the other hand, San Antonio is one of the least healthy, poorest, most affordable and most conservative cities in Texas.
+Austin has a city center defined largely by glass and steel while San Antonio has limestone and stucco buildings in the colonial Renaissance style.
+Austin is more crowded than San Antonio with a population density more than double that of San Antonio.
+San Antonio has a low season between November and April when tourist density is low and you can find places to stay at lower prices.

 You can go shopping in La Cantera or dedicate the day to children's fun at amusement parks such as Six Flags Fiesta Texas and SeaWorld San Antonio.
 Both cities have a very functional urban environment but offer different types of attractions.
 Food is abundant in both cities with different cuisines available.
 San Antonio is widely known as the number one tourist destination in Texas thanks to its vibrant atmosphere and pure beauty.